WebberZone/better-search/readme.txt

 * New: Option to add `noindex,nofollow` meta tag to the header
 * Modified: Tracking script now set to bypass <a href="https://support.cloudflare.com/hc/en-us/articles/200168056-What-does-Rocket-Loader-do-">Rocket Loader</a>
 * Fixed: Class of header row on search results page.
 You can now add your custom styles to `bsearch_nav_row1` and `bsearch_nav_row2`
+* Fixed: Widget search heatmap colours were not loaded properly

 = 1.3.3 =
 * New: Responsive admin interface